winkjs/wink-nlp-utils/README.md

 // -> [ 'mary', 'little', 'lamb' ]

 ```

+Try [experimenting with these examples on Runkit](https://npm.runkit.com/wink-nlp-utils) in the browser.

 ### Documentation
 Check out the [wink NLP utilities API](http://winkjs.org/wink-nlp-utils/) documentation to learn more.